pengowen123/rust-pushrod/ROADMAP.md

   - [x] Need to store the widget_id in the widget store
   - [x] Modify iterator to use filter after implementing widget_id
 - [ ] Widget Library Changes
+  - [ ] ~Add chainable functions that return self, so functions can be chained~
   - [x] Add white base widget to Pushrod Window constructor
   - [x] Change Widget configs to its own struct instead of being part of Widget
   - [x] Move Configurable struct and impl to their own external file